Can football tackle mental health stigma?

 Let's face it, there's nothing quite like a bright, sunny day to lift the spirits.
 So it's no wonder that when the summer begins to draw to an end some of us feel a little bit low.
-However, as the days get a little shorter, it's reassuring to know there are many ways to combat those post-summer blues.

 Remember that nothing is inevitable